adpatil2/SNAP/README.md

 	- FreeAdv/
 		- TrainedModels/
 ```
-Sub-folders TrainedModels/ contain our models trained with the corresponding AT+SNAP.

 Sub-folders PGD/, TRADES/, and FreeAdv/ contain all the python files to evaluate the pretrained models or to train the new models.

+For CIFAR-10, Sub-folders TrainedModels/ already contain our models trained with the corresponding AT+SNAP.

+For ImageNet, kindly find our pretrained ResNet-50 model [here](https://drive.google.com/drive/folders/1RLl4xPa-tVDsx33iGpX4pXTuPuYnlvoj?usp=sharing).
+We evaluated the ```epoch25``` model in the above ImageNet results table.

 ### Getting Started: